 ROAR CANADA is a five-year research study funded by Health Canada, focused on people being treated for severe concurrent disorders.
 Concurrent disorders are mental illness and substance use disorders that happen at the same time.
 Often, people with severe concurrent disorders only receive treatment for one of their conditions at a time.
 Currently, there are only a few places that provide integrated comprehensive treatment and recovery for severe concurrent disorders.

 Dr. Christian Schütz, Principal Investigator, has teamed up with co-investigators Drs.
-Tonia Nicholls and
+Tonia Nicholls and James MacKillop of McMaster University on this study, which focuses on these treatment centres:

-Burnaby Centre for Mental Health and Addiction, an inpatient centre where people with severe concurrent disorders stay for long-term treatment.
+• Red Fish Healing Centre for Mental Health and Addiction, an inpatient centre where people with severe concurrent disorders stay for long-term treatment.

-- M1 ward of St. Joseph's Healthcare Hamilton, an acute inpatient ward where people with severe concurrent disorders are stabilized and receive care before transitioning to other treatments.
+• M1 ward of St. Joseph's Healthcare Hamilton, an acute inpatient ward where people with severe concurrent disorders are stabilized and receive care before transitioning to other treatments.

-By following clients (patients) from the Burnaby Centre for Mental Health and Addiction and the M1 ward of St. Joseph's Healthcare Hamilton, we will learn more about people with severe concurrent disorders and about treatment outcomes.
+By following clients (patients) from these treatment centres, we will learn more about people with severe concurrent disorders and about treatment outcomes.

-We are interviewing clients of the Burnaby Centre for Mental Health and Addiction and M1 ward four times:
+We are interviewing clients four times:

-- A baseline interview close to when they are admitted
+• A baseline interview close to when they are admitted

-- A second interview at discharge
+• A second interview at discharge

-- Two more interviews at one month after discharge and 6 months after discharge
+• Two more interviews at one month after discharge and 6 months after discharge

 Information from interviews will be complimented by chart reviews and administrative data from medical and legal services.